becdetat/ios-monotouch-arch/README.md

 The development environment is a Mac running Xamarin Studio.
 Development could also be performed in Visual Studio with Xamarin's Business or Enterprise products, using a Mac as a build agent.

-## Development support in Xamarin Studio
+## Developer support in Xamarin Studio

 Xamarin Studio is a fork of MonoDevelop and as such anything that works in MonoDevelop _should_ (eventually) work in Xamarin Studio.